docQodly/docs/docs/language/FileClass.md

 The `.create()` function <!-- REF #FileClass.create().Summary -->creates a file on disk according to the properties of the `file` object<!-- END REF -->.

-if necessary, the function creates the folder hierachy as described in the [platformPath](#platformpath) or [path](#path) properties. if the file already exists on disk, the function does nothing (no error is thrown) and returns false.
+if necessary, the function creates the folder hierachy as described in the [path](#path) property. if the file already exists on disk, the function does nothing (no error is thrown) and returns false.

 **Returned value**